HeleneZablit/website-x0x0/index.md

 </div>

-To find our answer, we are using statistical significance tests (Cohen’s D), a powerful tool to analyze differences between distributions.
+To find our answer, we are using a statistical significance test (Cohen’s D), a powerful tool to analyze differences between distributions.
 More specifically, we are looking at the difference of average beer ratings, between the states of a bubble.
 By grouping multiple bubbles with statistical similarities, we can obtain broader, customised regions based on beer preferences.
 This aggregation of bubbles, as in a beer glass, can be called foam: bubbles with similar properties aggregating at the top of the glass.
 You can take a look at the foam on the graph just below.

 <div style="display: flex; justify-content: center; margin: 0;">
     <iframe src="{{ site.baseurl }}/assets/img/question1/custom_region.html"